Ajay-Meena-IITBombay/Pedestrian-Tracking/README.md

 ## Usage
 python demo_final.py "path_to_video"

-## Usage
-This repository is under maintenance
+## This repository is under maintenance